Skip to main content

 • After the "Add Account to a Segment" step, add a new step:

-1. Select "Update an Account Trait" as the action.
+1. Select "Update an Account Trait" as the action (or User or Org)

 Additional Tips